axelvaldez/radical-companies/_posts/rstartups/2022-05-18-rhintersoft.markdown

       <ul>
        <li>You decide how much wealth to extract from the company to take care of your recurring expenses (see <a href="#heading=h.y06dr3dikzaw">References</a>).</li>
        <li>We still have to make the company work financially.
 This is not a magic wand to fend off hard situations or avoid difficult decisions.</li>
+       <li>The PRI fund pays the PRI when the company is bringing in less than the total PRI.
+Once the revenue goes up above expenses, dividends as given to co-owner (<em>i.e.</em>, as it is given to owners in FIAT businesses).</li>
+       <li>Unless other agreements have been made, the PRI fund gest paid first.
+The PRI fund is fed by <span class='_paradigm'>RADICAL</span> investments which has to be paid back and the PRI policy has to take that into consideration.
+OK, it doesn&rsquo;t have to, but it is highly advised that it does so.</li>
       </ul>
      </td>
     </tr>